How to get from Cancun to Mexico City: 3 Best Options

 As mentioned above, make sure to plan all your driving for the daytime.
 Any Mexican will tell you that it is not a good idea to drive on highways at night.
 Avoid any unnecessary problems by planning your stops ahead of time.

-During your trip, you will have the option to take toll roads or free highways.
+During your trip, you can choose toll roads or free highways.

 In general, toll roads are in much better shape and faster than free highways.
 Make sure to have some cash with you to pay for the toll roads.